-A spate of events over the past year have made clear to us that the misplacement of Hipkiss within the sphere of ‘Outsider art’/ ‘Art Brut’, creating what has become a confusing parallel identity, must be laid to rest once and for all.
-In short, we have no qualification for the genre or any of its subgroups.
-We are simply contemporary artists.
-Any dealer, gallery or academic who claims otherwise is either poorly informed or acting in commercial self-interest.
+A spate of events over the past year have made clear to us that the misplacement of Hipkiss (historically ‘Chris Hipkiss’) within the sphere of ‘Outsider art’/ ‘Art Brut’, creating what has become a confusing parallel identity, must be laid to rest once and for all.
+In short, we are professional living artists with no qualification whatsoever for the genre or any of its subgroups.
+Dealers, galleries or academics who might claim otherwise are either poorly informed, or aware of the deception and acting in commercial self-interest.

 Note for the uninitiated: this category is unique within art classification in that it depends not on style, technique or aesthetic but solely on the artist’s perceived biography.
 Some proponents attempt to extend the definition to cover anyone who was not formally trained in art, but this logic is flawed in that many contemporary artists share such a background.
 Moreover, a look at the documentation for any exhibition or publication focused on this field invariably demonstrates that the presentation is based only on the alleged ‘marginalisation’ and mental health of the artists (there are also racial subtexts to some definitions which are beyond the scope of this text).
 It is a field that’s therefore also unique in the sense that a living artist is the best qualified party to reject their inclusion on presentation of evidence that they do not have the required biography.
-At the end of this post, you will find a link to a table demonstrating that evidence in our case1, but speaking more generally, if an artist is in a position to write, and chooses to write, a rebuttal such as this, they do not belong in the ‘Outsider‘ category.
-Moreover, to apply such a label to an autonomous living artist should be considered defamatory.
+At the end of this post, you will find a link to a table demonstrating that evidence in our case1, but speaking more generally, if an artist is in a position to write, and chooses to write, a rebuttal such as this, they do not belong in the ‘Outsider‘/’Art Brut’ category (while devotees might quibble over semantics, the former is a working translation of the latter; to us and the rest of the world, they are the same thing).
+Moreover, to apply such a label to an autonomous living artist without positive consent should be considered defamatory.

 In those days, the magazine was a fledgling indie publication whose scope included a range of what might literally be termed self-taught art.
 Since we had both declined art college places and our artistic style was undeveloped, we apparently, loosely, fitted the brief.
 In pre-internet days, researching what was a very niche domain at the time was virtually impossible, so we were reliant on its partisans for any information.
 Due to our being both subject and writer, the article also forced a perceived separation of us as a couple.
 For the ensuing 17 years, our way of dealing with this without excluding Alpha completely was to refer to her as an ‘agent’.

 We were labelled ‘Visionary’.
 In France, we tolerated ‘Singulier’, another term that was not biography-dependent.
 Neither was correct, but worse was to come; with the advent of the internet after 2000, such benign categories were subsumed under the more-loaded banner, ‘Outsider art’, a label which, since mere months after writing the RV article, we’d been well aware was utterly inappropriate in our case.
+We first publicly denounced it in 19962.
 Since that time, ‘self-taught’ has also become a synonym for ‘Outsider Art’, and Raw Vision an international reference for the latter.

 Other notable voices of sanity came from the likes of Roger Cardinal (the original translator of Dubuffet’s ‘Art Brut’ into ‘Outsider’) who told us directly that he was puzzled by our inclusion.
 Jane Kallir of the prestigious Galerie St. Etienne in New York, whom we met in 1998, later wrote specifically about the non-fit of Hipkiss.
-Later still, James Brett, the creator of The Museum of Everything, discussed with us our miscategorisation and its being the reason he never considered including us in his project.
+Later still, James Brett, the creator of The Museum of Everything, discussed with us our miscategorisation and its bearing on his decision not to try to include us in his project.

 However, various museums, writers and galleries did so label us, often without our prior knowledge or under the faulty pretext that it remains a ‘broad church’, and despite the abundant and freely-available evidence that we do not meet a single biographical criteria for any such categories.
 Without wishing to imply intentional ill-will on the part of the curators, etc., or lack of appreciation on our part for the efforts some went to to showcase our work, when dealing with what amounts to personal judgements on living people, more care is required.